 Evaluating isotypes must be done with care.
 If a population is from a tissue, it is likely that there are negative cells for any given marker present.
 The unstained control still remains the most important control you bring to the flow core.

-Isotypes do not account for what is called the "spread of the data" when multiple colors are used in a given experiment.
+Above all, isotypes do not account for what is called the "spread of the data" when multiple colors are used in a given experiment.
 Fluorescence Minus One, or FMO controls resolve this issue and let us make an accurate determination of the background signal.
+Any marker that is dim (intracellular cytokines such as g-IFN, or TNF, for example, or FoxP3) should have an FMO control to best assess the negative boundary.

 For a discussion on the utility of isotypes, you can read Isotype Controls in the Analysis ofLymphocytes and CD34+ Stem and Progenitor Cells by Flow Cytometry — Time to Let Go!
 We also recommend Flow cytometry controls, instrument setup, and the determination of positivity .
 In this paper, FMO controls are recommended, especially for dim surface markers, or markers such as cytokines or FoxP3.
 For markers such as these, isotype controls would and do underestimate the background leading the investigator to presume a "false positive" is a real signal.